-Planning permission was granted August 2020 for a total of 150 new homes on this vacant site, including 142 extra care residential dwellings, 2 market townhouses, and 5 discounted London Living Rent properties.
-Net increase of 106 homes given current (albeit vacant) student residential accommodation on the site (109 total at 2.5:1 ratio = 44).
+Planning permission was granted on 17 August 2020 for a total of 150 new homes on this vacant site, including 142 extra care residential dwellings, 3 market townhouses, and 5 affordable homes (discounted London Living Rent) (resulting in a net increase of 106 homes given current (albeit vacant) student residential accommodation on the site (109 student rooms at 2.5:1 HDT ratio = 44 homes)).
+(Ref.
+PP/18/05313)

-Lots Road
+Lots Road South

-- Proactively looking at site delivery and promoting relocation of some operational use.
-Promoting a Supplementary Planning Document, including a Design Code, for the Lots Road site where the Council has a number of land ownerships, in order to optimise delivery of new homes across the sites. - Early engagement on Site Brief design code for main site (Lots Road South) - planned for September 2021 - Draft SPD January 2022 - Adoption April 2022
+- Proactively looking at site delivery and promoting relocation of some operational uses.
+Promoting a Supplementary Planning Document, including a Design Brief, for the Lots Road South site owned by the Council, to optimise delivery of new homes. - Adoption of Lots Road South SPD in Autumn 2022. - The site is also included as a site allocation in the NLPR.